frychicken/PiGen/README.md

 PIN Generator

-Generate all possible combinations of PIN with batch file and only with batch ( 4 digits code and 6 digits code OR CUSTOMIZE DIGIT(s)-PiGen2.bat), for Windows only at the moment

 In the future, i will create new batch file, shellscript (not this) which will generate all possible combinations alphabet, numeric, special characters password, customize length, support Mac, linux and windows

 This is a official release version for Windows ( ver 5.2.3 - Origin Is Unreachable )